colinsauze/FoxHuntAssistant/README.md

 # FoxHuntAssistant
-An application assist with amateur radio inverse "fox hunts".
+An application to assist with amateur radio inverse "fox hunts".
 This is where you find a remote station by calling them on radio and having them tell you a bearing using direction finding equipment.

 This program takes your current location from GPSD and asks for the bearing to the remote station.
 It then uses KML to generate a